alejandro5042/azdo-userscripts/CONTRIBUTING.md

 Once you're done, copy your script from the dashboard into the actual source file of a clone of this repo.
 Then propose a pull request.

-## Testing
+## Testing before a PR

-For each PR, make sure the userscript:
+For each PR, make sure:

 - Version is incremented following semantic versioning
 - Runs in latest stable Chrome and Firefox without Javascript errors